Imperal Docs

 Default behavior: When chain_callable=None (omitted), the SDK sets it to True for every action_type since v4.2.10.
 Before v4.2.10 the default for reads was False — meaning read tools were typed-callable in chains only when authors set the flag explicitly.

-Why this matters: In a multi-step chain (e.g. "find my pending tasks and email them to my manager"), the web-kernel needs to call each step with the exact structured data from the previous step.
+Why this matters: In a multi-step turn (e.g. "find my pending tasks and email them to my manager"), the web-kernel needs to call each step with the exact structured data from the previous step.
 With chain_callable=True, it issues a deterministic typed app/func(args) dispatch — Pydantic-validated, no wrapper-LLM round inside your extension.
 With chain_callable=False, the web-kernel falls back to wrapper-LLM routing, which can paraphrase parameters and lose structured-data fidelity between steps.

 Read intents in chains (v4.2.10+): the default flip means typed @chat.function reads such as list_notes, search_*, get_* now type-dispatch in chains as first-step data providers — no extra setup needed.
 Reads in conversational turns (open questions like "what's in my inbox?") continue to route via the wrapper-LLM chat path; the classifier distinguishes the two.